So How Does It Work? What Happens In Sessions?

 You lay on the couch and we say things like, “So tell me about your mother?”
 Then we nod and grumble, “Mmmhmm.”

 Sounds fun doesn’t it?
 We didn’t think so either.
 The best way to help you is to get to know and understand how you experience your world.
 So expect a lot of questions early on.
 Then expect to be challenged and pushed.
 Don’t worry, we’re pretty good about knowing when to push and when to pull.
-But if you’re looking for someone to simply co-sign your bullshit, then keep looking.
+But if you’re looking to come in and complain about your life and have someone simply co-sign your bullshit, then keep looking.
 Change only happens when you’re (gently and respectfully) pushed outside your comfort zone.

 Do You Only Help Clients Who Have Anxiety?